SouthernMethodistUniversity/hpc_docs/_sources/examples/gaussian/index.md

 in the subject line.
 :::

-**Gaussian** Gaussian series of electronic structure programs, used by chemists, chemical engineers, biochemists, physicists and other scientists worldwide.
+**Gaussian** Gaussian is a series of electronic structure programs, used by chemists, chemical engineers, biochemists, physicists and other scientists worldwide.

 **Gaussian homepage**: [gaussian.com/](https://gaussian.com/)